 As a general principle Agency/Committee members should avoid the giving or receiving of corporate gifts, hospitality, preferential treatment or benefits which might affect, or appear to affect, the ability of the donor or the recipient to make an independent judgment on business transactions.
 Agency/Committee members are subject to the provisions of the Criminal Justice (Corruption Offences) Act 2018 (CJA 2018).
 Members of the Agency and Committees are 'Irish Officials' for the purposes of section 7 of the CJA 2018, which provides that an Irish Official, who directly or indirectly, by himself or herself or with another person, does an act in relation to his or her office, employment, position or business for the purpose of corruptly obtaining a gift, consideration or advantage for himself, herself or any other person, shall be guilty of an offence.
-In addition, members of the Agency/ Committees should note that it is an offence for an Irish Official to use confidential information obtained in the course of his or her office, employment, position or busines and the purpose of corruptly obtaining a gift, position or business for the purpose of his or her office, employment, position of busines and the course of his or her office, employment, position or busines and the course of his or her office, employment, position of busines are should note that it is an offence for an Irish Official to use confidential information obtained in the course of his or her office, employment, position or business for the purpose of corruptly obtaining a gift, consideration or advantage for himself, herself or any other person.
+In addition, members of the Agency/ Committees should note that it is an offence for an Irish Official to use confidential information obtained in the course of his or her office, employment, position or business for the purpose of corruptly obtaining a gift, consideration or advantage for himself, herself or for any other person.